Snake Plant vs ZZ Plant: Which Low-Maintenance Houseplant Wins?

 Which plant is better for a bedroom?

 The snake plant is the stronger bedroom choice.
 It uses CAM photosynthesis, absorbing CO₂ and releasing oxygen at night while you sleep.
 The ZZ plant follows standard C3 photosynthesis, producing oxygen only during the day.
+If air quality while sleeping matters to you, the snake plant has a genuine scientific advantage here.

 Are there any pet-safe alternatives to these two?